OPCFoundation/UA-.NETStandard/SampleApplications/Workshop/Reference/README.md

 # OPC Foundation UA .Net Standard Library Reference Server

 ## Introduction
-This OPC Server is designed to be default OPC UA Server when opening the [OPC UA Compliance Test Tool](https://opcfoundation.org/developer-tools/certification-test-tools/ua-compliance-test-tool-uactt/) and uses an address-space that matches the design of the UACTT.
+This OPC Server is designed to be the default OPC UA Server when opening the [OPC UA Compliance Test Tool](https://opcfoundation.org/developer-tools/certification-test-tools/ua-compliance-test-tool-uactt/) and it uses an address-space that matches the design of the UACTT.

 It is built with the Quickstart application template (OPC Server) and uses the OPC Foundation UA .NET Standard Library SDK.
-Therefore it supports the opc.tcp and https transports.
+Therefore it supports both the opc.tcp and https transports.
 There is a .Net 4.6 based server with UI and a .Net Standard 2.0 console version of the server which runs on any OS supporting [.NET Standard](https://docs.microsoft.com/en-us/dotnet/articles/standard).

 ## How to build and run the Windows OPC UA Reference Server with UACTT
-1. Open the solution **UA Reference.sln** with VisualStudio.
+1. Open the solution **UA Reference.sln** with Visual Studio 2017.
 2. Choose the project `Reference server` in the Solution Explorer and set it with a right click as `Startup Project`.
 3. Hit `F5` to build and execute the sample.